 The school youth worker brought me to MY House, an amazing resource through Youth Unlimited, for some new shoes and a hot meal.
 Because of my genuine love for humanity, I started spreading the word to others in my position, encouraging them to visit the youth house too.
 It is important for people to realize how big of an issue youth homelessness and addiction really is.
 I pledge to continue to be an ally and an advocate for the people who are living through it.

 It took me six years to graduate high school.
 During that time, I was running weekly meetings in the basement of the youth house, attending rehab when I would relapse, taking action in the community and in schools and applying to government funded programs to help me secure a job.
 I finally made it.

 Today, I am living in Vancouver and working as an Educational Assistant.
-Most of the positive change in my life has happened in the past year.
+Most of the positive change in my life has happened in the past two years.
 I am sharing my story to inspire other youth, like me, and to remind them they are not alone.